sjsikora/UBC-Class-Api/README.md

 /campusSubjects/campus=UBCO

-Returns a list of all subjects offered at the campus specficed where each subject is defined as follows:
+Returns a list of all subjects offered at the campus specified where each subject is defined as follows:

 ```json
 {